The Cluster Collaboration

 A Absent input data Data input to calibration.
 Strong 7

 C Large relative transparency correction (Cloudy) Combining catalogues.
-Strong
+Weak

 Older versions of the software used numerical flags, whose values are given in the last column.